This page is an excerpt from

 The life of Jesus Christ

-The era of the Israelite people ended with the arrival of their rejected Messiah.
-From then on, God’s people were no longer united by a physical kinship descending from Abraham, but by a spiritual kinship descending from God the Father by Christ, who is the First-born of the Holy Spirit, thanks to whom humans become adoptive children of God (Gal 4:4-7) (see also The spiritual rebirth).
+The era of the Israelite people ended with the arrival of the Messiah, because they rejected him.
+From then on, God’s people were no longer united by a physical kinship descending from Abraham, but by a spiritual kinship descending from God the Father by Christ, who is the First-born of the Holy Spirit, thanks to whom humans become adoptive children of God (Gal 4:4-7).

 The first cycle of this era began with the political independence of the Jews and their religious liberty, which they acquired thanks to the Maccabees and could uphold despite a new occupation of their country by the Romans in 63 BC.
 At the end of this first phase, Jesus is born from Mary by a virginal conception (Mt 1:18-25) around 6 BC.
-He lived and worked among humans like one of them, he, through whom all things, heaven and earth, the invisible and visible world, have been created (Col 1:16) (see also The Incarnation).
-When the time was ripe, Jesus preached the Kingdom of heaven and revealed his power through many miracles to glorify his Father and to lead people to him.
+He lived and worked among humans like one of them, he, through whom all things, heaven and earth, the invisible and visible world, have been created (see The life cycle of the angels and humans).
+When the time was ripe, Jesus preached the Kingdom of Heaven and revealed his power through many miracles to glorify his Father and to lead people to him.

-This sin must be relativized however because it formed part of God’s plan: Jesus is the lamb of God that had to be sacrificed in order to wash away our sins, according to Isaiah 53 and John 1:29.
-In general, the whole Jewish religion is only a prefiguration of the new covenant, the fulfillment of the Mosaic law by Christ (Heb 3-10).
-During the old covenant, the law was written on tablets of stone (Ex 32-34), that is, outside of humans, which means that the Jews were unable to accomplish the law and thus repeatedly caused God’s anger.
-This changed with Jesus, who is the Messiah fulfilling the law, writing it on hearts of flesh by the Holy Spirit (Dt 6:4-8; Jer 31:33; 2 Co 3:3).
+This sin must be relativized however because it formed part of God’s plan: Jesus is the Lamb of God that had to be sacrificed in order to wash away our sins, according to Isaiah 53 and John 1:29.
+In general, the whole Jewish religion is only a prefiguration of the new covenant, the fulfillment of the Mosaic Law by Christ (Mat 5:17-18; Rom 13:8-10; Heb 3-10).
+During the old covenant, the Law was written on tablets of stone (Ex 32-34), that is, outside humans, which means that the Jews were unable to accomplish the Law and thus repeatedly caused God’s anger.
+This changed with Jesus, who is the Messiah fulfilling the Law, writing it on hearts of flesh by the Holy Spirit (Dt 6:4-8; Jer 31:33; 2 Co 3:3).

-The following anger expressed itself by a darkening of the Sun and an earthquake (Mt 27:45-51), although Jesus said on the cross: “Father, forgive them, for they know not what they do” (Lk 23:34).
-This earthquake is a prefiguration of the future end-time judgment, which will be provoked by the persecutions against the last Saints (see The overlapping of the phases and The male Child and the rest of the children).
+The following anger expressed itself by a darkening of the Sun and an earthquake (see appendix D: Crucifixion date).
+However, Jesus said on the cross: “Father, forgive them, for they know not what they do” (Lk 23:34).
+This is why the earthquake is only a prefiguration of the future end-time judgment, which will be provoked by the persecutions against the last Saints.
+The darkening of the Sun expresses the fact that the Sun is an image of God: when God dies the Sun ceases to shine.

 The phase of revival consists of the resurrection.
 According to John 1:1-14, Jesus is the incarnated Word.
 Therefore, his assassination represents the suffocation of the Word, which yet became invincible through the resurrection.
 The next cycles have a common denominator in this sense, since they also have a word – “incarnated” by the Christians – that is persecuted but resuscitated afterwards.
 This word is the Gospel.